xkbcommon/libxkbcommon/doc/keymap-text-format-v1-v2.md

   Depending of the context, a keymap may refer to:

-  - the software object defined and managed by libxkbcommon;
+  - the software object defined and managed by xkbcommon;
   - the text configuration used to create this software object.

   See @ref keymap-components-intro and [xkb_keymap] for further details.